MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

 dependencies on each other.
 This means that changes that affect multiple repositories need handling with extra care.

-LFRic Apps and the UM both act as top level parents to a number of child repositories such as JULES, UKCA, SOCRATES and CASIM.
-These child repositories work independently as well as being used by the parent repositories.
+LFRic Apps and the UM both act as child repositories to a number of parent repositories such as JULES, UKCA, SOCRATES and CASIM.
+These parent repositories work independently as well as being used by the child repositories.
 LFRic Apps also utilises the infrastructure in LFRic Core.

-This means that changes to the science code in any of the child repositories will need testing with both the UM and LFRic Apps to check for any interactions.
+This means that changes to the science code in any of the parent repositories will need testing with both the UM and LFRic Apps to check for any interactions.